Leica T vs Olympus E-PL9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica T (Typ 701) and Olympus PEN E-PL9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the T Typ 701 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T Typ 701 was succeeded by the Leica TL.
+Both the T Typ 701 and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The T Typ 701 was replaced by the Leica TL, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Olympus websites.

 So how do things add up?
 Is the Leica T better than the Olympus E-PL9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.